Poisson Reduction: Poisson actions and Momentum maps

 \section{Poisson actions and Momentum maps}

 In this section we first introduce the concept of Poisson action of a Poisson Lie group on a Poisson manifold, which generalizes the canonical action of a Lie group on a symplectic manifold.
-We define momentum maps for Poisson actions and finally we consider the particular case of a Poisson Lie group $G$ acting on its dual $G^*$ by dressing transformations.
+We define momentum maps associated to such actions and finally we consider the particular case of a Poisson Lie group $G$ acting on its dual $G^*$ by dressing transformations.
 This allows us to study the symplectic leaves of $G$ that are exactly the orbits of the dressing action.
-These topics can be found in \cite{Lu3}.
+These topics can be found e.g. in \cite{Lu3}, \cite{Lu1} and \cite{STS}.

-Recall that a canonical action of a Lie group $G$ on a Poisson manifold $M$ is defined as a group action which preserves the Poisson structure.
-On the other side, a Poisson action is an action of a Poisson Lie group on a Poisson manifold satisfying a different property of compatibility between the Poisson bivectors of both manifolds.
-When the Poisson structure on the Lie group is trivial we recover the canonical actions.

-In the following we always assume that $G$ is connected and simply connected; this brings that Theorem \ref{thm: dr} holds.

-\begin{definition} The action of $(G,\pi_G)$ on $(M,\pi)$ is called \textbf{Poisson action} if the map $\Phi:G\times M\rightarrow M$ is Poisson, where $G\times M$ is a Poisson manifold with structure $\pi_G\oplus\pi$. \end{definition} If $(G,\pi_G)$ is a Poisson Lie group, the left and right actions of $G$ on itself are Poisson actions.
-Note that if $G$ carries the zero Poisson structure $\pi_G=0$, the action is Poisson if and only if it preserves $\pi$.
-In general, when $\pi_G\neq 0$, the structure $\pi$ is not invariant with respect to the action.
+From now on we assume that $G$ is connected and simply connected. \begin{definition} The action $\Phi:G\times M\rightarrow M$ of a Poisson Lie group $(G,\pi_G)$ on a Poisson manifold $(M,\pi)$ is called Poisson action if $\Phi$ is a Poisson map, where $G\times M$ is a Poisson manifold with structure $\pi_G\oplus\pi$. \end{definition} This definition generalizes the notion of canonical action; indeed, if $G$ carries the trivial Poisson structure $\pi_G=0$, the action $\Phi$ is Poisson if and only if it preserves $\pi$, i.e. if it is canonical.
+In general, the structure $\pi$ is not invariant with respect to the action $\Phi$.
+The easiest examples of Poisson actions are given by the left and right actions of $G$ on itself.